 - Michelson Museum of Art which showcases the work of Russian-American artist Leo Michelson.
 Located at 216 North Bolivar Street.

 - Starr Family Home State Historic Park at 407 West Travis Street.

 - Harrison County Historical Museum

 - The Weisman is a one-of-a-kind marketplace on three floors, located in the Washington Square District of downtown Marshall.
 It offers a unique selection of antiques, art, jewelry, gifts and collectables as well as the Cenral Perks restaurant.
 Visit the Weisman at 211 N. Washington Avenue.

 - Visual Arts Center where visitors can watch artists practice their crafts, and shop for paintings.

 - The Ginocchio Hotel, across from the T&P railroad station, is an 1896 vintage railroad eating house from the era when trains stopped every few hours for meals.

 Marshall Hotels and Lodging

-Marshall offers nearly 1,000 guest rooms in a number of hotels, motels, B&Bs and other types of lodging for those visiting the city, including the ones listed below.
+Marshall offers nearly 1,000 guest rooms in a number of hotels, motels, and other types of lodging for those visiting the city, including the ones listed below.

 The city also offers a range of bed & breakfasts, including Rosemont Cottage, Roseville, Pond House at Triple Creek Ranch, Three Oaks, and Wisteria Garden.